Visit History to take advantage of this great deal while quantities last! Fresh flowers from $19.99! Shop at the Discovery Channel Store.

 click on photo for more images

 In the late 1950s both Bristol Aircraft (which became part of British Aircraft Corp) and Sud-Aviation (which became part of Aerospatiale) were independently designing supersonic commercial aircraft.
-It was soon obvious that neither could afford such a project and in 1962 an agreement was made between the companies to work together.
+It was soon obvious that neither could afford such a project on their own and in 1962 an agreement was made between the companies to work together.

 Designed to operate at just over Mach 2, the Concorde first flew on 2 March 1969.
 Scheduled services began with Air France and British Airways on 21 January 1976.